auth0/Guardian.Android/README.md

 KeyPair keyPair = keyPairGenerator.generateKeyPair();
 ```

-Then you just use the `enroll` method like this:
+Then, you just use the `enroll` method like this:

 ```java
 CurrentDevice device = new CurrentDevice(context, "gcmToken", "deviceName");